 The servers are accessed in order from lowest to highest specified index (from 1 to 5) for authentication requests until a response from a server is received.
 A higher indexed server is only queried if no response is received, implying a lower indexed server is not available.
 If a response from the server is received, no other server is queried.

-2.2.2 Access request flow
+2.1.4.2 Authentication and authorization request flow

-Use the commands in the following context to define the authentication process shown in Figure 5: Security flow:
+Use the following command to control the authentication and authorization order shown in Figure 5: Security flow:

-configure system security user-params local-user password
+configure system security user-params authentication-order

-configure system security password
+configure system security password authentication-order